PSA Group: Notable vehicles and innovations

-Hybrid Air
+Peugeot 2008 HYbrid air

 PSA Group exhibited the "Hybrid Air" engine, an experimental petro-hydraulic hybrid, at the 2013 Geneva Motor Show.
 The engine is the result of a secret development project involving about 100 people.
 The basic technology is not new—it has been used in heavy vehicles such as garbage trucks or buses which frequently start and stop—but its application to passenger cars is.
 The vehicle uses nitrogen gas compressed by energy harvested from braking or deceleration to power a hydraulic drive which supplements power from its conventional gasoline engine.
 The hydraulic and electronic components were supplied by Robert Bosch GmbH.
-Production versions were scheduled for 2015 or 2016 to sell at about US$25,000 or £17,000.
+Production versions were scheduled for 2015 or 2016 to sell at about €22,560 (£18,983).
 Mileage was estimated to be about 3.5 L/100 km or 80 miles per gallon for city driving if installed in a Citroën C3.

 Awards

-Peugeot, Citroën, Chrysler Europe and DS vehicles have won many awards for their vehicles including: ten times the European Car of the Year award, 12 times the "Car of the year" Auto Europa award in Italy, 18 times the "car of the year" in Spain, and five times the "Irish Car of the Year" award.
+Peugeot and Citroën have won many awards for their vehicles including: ten times the European Car of the Year award, 12 times the "Car of the year" Auto Europa award in Italy, 18 times the "car of the year" in Spain, and five times the "Irish Car of the Year" award.

 European Car of the Year award winners: